loveencounterflow/Species-Characterum-Sinensium/README.md

 * quincunx, quincuncis (the form that five elements are arranged as in 器 etc.)

-<B>attenuatus, attenuata -um, attenuatior -or -us, attenuatissimus -a -um  ADJ</B>  [XXXEO]<BR>
+<b>attenuatus, attenuata -um, attenuatior -or -us, attenuatissimus -a -um  ADJ</b>  [XXXEO]&nl;
-plain (style), bare, subdued; thin, impoverished; lessened, diminished;<BR>
+plain (style), bare, subdued; thin, impoverished; lessened, diminished;&nl;

-attenuatus—reduced version of a glyph;
+* attenuatus—reduced version of a glyph;
-attenuatissimus—the same, explicitly to conform to naming taboo
+* attenuatissimus—the same, explicitly to conform to naming taboo

 ### Annotations